NayooZ/FS17_MoreControls/README.md

 # FS17_MoreControls
 More Help Buttons for FS17

-1. Place the MoreControls.lua in your mods scripts folder
+1. Place the `MoreControls.lua` in your mods scripts folder

-2. Place these lines in modDesc.xml (or add just the middle line if it already has a specializations class)
+2. Place these lines in `modDesc.xml` (or add just the middle line if it already has a specializations class)
 ```
 	<specializations>
 		<specialization name="morecontrols" className="MoreControls" filename="scripts/MoreControls.lua"/>
 	</specializations>
 ```
-3. Add this line to the `<vehicleTypes>` class
+3. Add this line to the `<vehicleTypes>` class also in `modDesc.xml`

 	`<specialization name="morecontrols"/>`